2 Methods to Transfer Data from Android to iPhone, iPad or iPod Touch

 - Set up your new iPhone or iPad to reach the Apps & Data screen, then select “Move Data from Android” from the list and tap “Continue” to get the ten-digit code.

-- Connect your Android phone to a Wi-Fi network, then run the Move to iOS app and tap “Continue” to agree the terms and conditions when it appears.
+- Connect your Android phone to a Wi-Fi network, then run the Move to iOS app and tap “Continue” to agree with the terms and conditions when it appears.

 - After that, tap “Next” in the top-right corner of the “Find Your Code screen”.
 Then enter the ten-digit code (displayed on iPhone) on your Android phone.